Francesco Del Duchetto

 I am a Lecturer (Asst.
 Prof.) in Robotics and Autonomous Systems at the Lincoln Centre for Autonomous Systems at the University of Lincoln UK and an Associate Fellow of the Higher Education Academy (AFHEA).
 I am also a member of Interaction Lab and Autism Research and Innovation Centre.

 I am actively involved in robotics competitions for the advancement of the state-of-the-art in robotics and AI, and for introducing students to research topics in these fields.
-In 2023 I founded the LCASTOR team, which participates annually to RoboCup @HOME competitions.
+In 2023 I co-founded the LCASTOR team, which participates annually to RoboCup @HOME competitions.

 latest news